HundredVisionsGuy/New-Gml-Platformer-Fall-23/README.md

 * My goal is to provide a template that a student can clone to follow along with Shaun and practice using Source Control Management along the way.

 ## Credits:
-The assets and video tutorials were created by [Shaun Spalding](https://www.youtube.com/c/ShaunSpalding).
+* The assets and video tutorials were created by [Shaun Spalding](https://www.youtube.com/c/ShaunSpalding).
 Check out Shaun's amazing collections of videos.
+* Jumppp11.ogg and Jumppp22.ogg sounds by [IgnasD](https://opengameart.org/content/jumping-man-sounds)
+* Happy Adventure (Loop) by [TinyWorlds](https://opengameart.org/content/happy-adventure-loop)